8hcraft/Botanica-project/Botanica Project description.md

 A) What is Botanica?

 Botanica is the science about *Plants*.
-Plants is everything that grows from the soil - ***Trees** , herbs and roots, fruits and berries, veggies, mushrooms and spices*.
+Plants is everything that grows from the soil - ***Trees** , herbs, fruits and berries, veggies and mushrooms*.

 (**Trees** will become our MVP in the matter of upcoming series of Gotchiverse Botanica updates.)

 All kinds of plants are grown on your parcel - your parcel is your garden itself.
-(In the future we might go beyond the borders of our parcels and embellish entire Gotchiverse) Size of the Seed = size of the Tree.
+In the future we might go beyond the borders of our parcels and embellish entire Gotchiverse and it's streets.

+Size of the Seed = size of the Tree.
 (Seed=Tree)
-Most of Trees and Seed are 2x2 sized installations, but it's all depends on the type of Seeds\Trees.
+Trees and Seed are commonly 2x2 sized installations, but it's all depends on the type of Seeds\Trees.

-B) New installations aka Botanica, Tiles utilities and New unlimited soil tiles
+B) Botanica distribution, Tiles utilities for planting Seeds and infinity items of Maal

 All types of Botanica will be grown from the Seeds.
 Initially Seeds will come through "Genesis cones" distribution event.

-B.1) Genesis cone distribution event:
+B.1) Botanica distribution:

+Botanica will be distributed via Genesis cones distribution event.
-Genesis cones will be airdroped to all of the main asset holders, such as gotchis and parcels.
+Genesis cones will be airdroped to all of holders of the main assets, such as gotchis and parcels.
+(Probably this action shuold take a place with the GotchiChain release, to take a snapshot of active users)

 Proportions of distribution per asset will be announced later.
-All genesis cones will have even odds for a success to obtain seeds.
+All Genesis cones will have even odds for a success to obtain seeds.

-B.2) Seeds and Trees have same UI.
+B.2) Tiles utilities and new soil tile

+Planting seeds and growing process:

 In order to start growing process your Seeds must to be placed on the parcel that covered with any tiles.
 For those who dont have any tiles, we are proposing to make new, unlimited supply, non-bazaar tradable Soil tiles, that will be always on the sale in the DAO Maal (1x1 "Soil" tiles priced in 0.05 ghst).

-C) Gameplay
-*C.1) Planting seeds and growing process
-C.2) Seed\Tree UI

-C.1) Planting seeds and growing process:

 Seed must to be in your *gotchi pocket*, that you can deposit through the Aavegotchi protocol from your wallet.
 To start growing your Seeds, your **parcel** must to **have** any kind of **tile covering it's surface**, to work as a soild surface for the Seed and the future Tree.
 Before placing the Seed on the tile, think wisely, because after you place the seed on it, tile will loose it's ability to be moved (seed is "glued" to it).

+B.3) Infinity items of Maal

-It's imposible to move or unequip planted Seed or Tree, unless you destroy it or cut it with "forest axe"(Tree) or "gardening pickaxe"(Seed) that you can buy in Maal.
+Since it's imposible to move or unequip planted Seed or Tree, you need **Gardening instruments** unless you destroy it or cut it with "forest axe"(Tree) or "gardening pickaxe"(Seed) that you can buy in Maal.
 If your seed grow it's roots already, then you also need to buy "root remover" from Maal.
 After destroying the Seed or the Tree, you will be able to do anything with the tile underneath.
 If destruction of the plant is not an option, you can buy "shiny shovel" and "extra gloves" in the maal in order to dig it up and move.

-Each of the Maal item related to Gardening have 1 time use per action and after using it, it's been destroyed (nft burn).
+Each of the Maal **Gardening item** have 1 time use per action and after using it, it will be destroyed (nft burn).

+C) Gameplay
+*C.1) Planting seeds and growing process
+C.2) Seed\Tree UI

+C.1)

 C.2) Seed\Tree UI